Duncraig

 What are some of the major infrastructure and planning changes likely to influence the Duncraig SA2?

-Key infrastructure and planning changes likely to influence the Duncraig SA2 include: Glengarry Shopping Centre Redevelopment (Under Assessment); 57 Marri Road Aged and Dependent Persons Dwellings (Approved); Duncraig Senior High School Redevelopment (Construction); Duncraig Adventure Hub (Construction); and Regents Garden Padbury Residential Aged Care Facility (Approved).
+Key infrastructure and planning changes likely to influence the Duncraig SA2 include: Glengarry Shopping Centre Redevelopment (Approved); 57 Marri Road Aged and Dependent Persons Dwellings (Approved); Duncraig Senior High School Redevelopment (Construction); Duncraig Adventure Hub (Construction); and Regents Garden Padbury Residential Aged Care Facility (Approved).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Duncraig SA2?